WaveHack/PinkieBot-Perl/README.rst

 Legal
 =====
-PinkieBot is licensed under the DBAD license, which can be found here: http://philsturgeon.co.uk/code/dbad-license
+PinkieBot is licensed under the MIT license.

 The PinkieBot logo (pinkiebot.png) is made and (c) Copyright by `secret-pony <http://secret-pony.deviantart.com/art/Pinkiebot-286224629>`_ on DeviantArt.